 Pete Voll (Sifu),

 Tai Chi is a great exercise for people with health problems and limited mobility.
-In 2002 Pete’s health started to deteriorate due to Ankylosing Spondylitis (over active immune system with pain in every joint), Degenerative Disc Decease with many Bulging Discs (causing frequent pinching of nerves and migraines), Osteophytic Spurring, Muscle Cramping, Chronic Fatigue, and Asthma.
+In 2002 Pete’s health started to deteriorate due to Ankylosing Spondylitis (over active immune system with Chronic Pain in every joint), Degenerative Disc Disease with many Bulging Discs (causing frequent pinching of nerves and migraines), Osteophytic Spurring, Muscle Cramping, Chronic Fatigue, and Asthma.
 Practicing Tai Chi Chuan (TaijiQuan) has been helping Pete keep flexible, active, and mentally strong.
 Tai Chi helps people with other disabilities with sensitive joints or other movement restrictions because it is a “no-impact” type of exercise.
 Tai Chi is known for reducing stress, increasing blood flow, and body awareness, as well as obtaining better balance and stability.
 Tai Chi is practiced as a continuous series of slow movements.
 Tai Chi requires the use of the entire body and is considered a form of moving meditation.
 Studies are showing people with Cancer are having good results from practicing Tai Chi.

 Tai Chi is great for Self-defense for many reasons: